 Our hybrid format allows you the choice of attending lectures in person at Harcourt United Church in Guelph or watching the livestream lecture, from home.

-The Winter 2026 Session is now finished; we hope you enjoyed the lecture series.
-We are on Spring/Summer hiatus now but will return in September with two topics: Fall 2026, AM - The Future of Health, and PM - The Global Shift.
+We are on a summer break now but will return in September with two topics: Fall 2026, AM - The Future of Health, and PM - The Global Shift.
 Watch the website for full details by the end of July; registration will begin Monday August 10th.

 TALG offers four lecture series annually, two in the fall session, two in the winter.
 Each series includes eight lectures, over eight Wednesdays (one series in the morning, another in the afternoon).